-There is an increasing demand for aerospace engineering graduates both in the UK and overseas.
-In fact, the UK aerospace industry is second in size to that of the USA and is home to some of the worlds largest and leading aerospace companies such as Airbus, Astrium, BAE Systems, GKN and Rolls-Royce.
+Demand for aerospace engineering graduates is rising, both in the UK and overseas.
+In fact, the UK aerospace industry is the second biggest in the world after the USA, and it’s home to some of the world’s leading aerospace companies such as Airbus, Astrium, BAE Systems, GKN and Rolls-Royce.

 Our Aerospace Engineering Industrial Advisory Board is actively engaged in ensuring this course meets the needs of industry and reflects trends in the sector.
-They also provide industrial talks and seminars and provide advice and support to our students during their professional projects.
+It also provides industrial talks and seminars and advice and support to our students during their professional projects.

 Accreditation: We are currently seeking accreditation from the Institute of Mechanical Engineers (IMechE) and the Royal Aeronautical Society.

 You’ll take a compulsory module in Semester 1 which develops your knowledge of aerospace structures and the theory behind aerospace structural analysis, as well as applying this understanding to real-world problems.

 This will inform the rest of your studies, where you’ll select from a wide range of optional modules allowing you to pursue the topics that appeal to your interests or suit your future career plans.
 You could gain sophisticated knowledge in areas such as aerospace vehicle design, computational methods or materials failure analysis.

 Throughout the programme you’ll complete your Professional Project – an independent piece of research on a topic within aerospace engineering that allows you to demonstrate your knowledge and skills.
 In the two taught semesters you’ll review the literature around your topic and plan the project, before completing the design, analysis, computation, experimentation and writing up in the summer months.

 These are typical modules/components studied and may change from time to time.
 Read more in our Terms and conditions.

 You’ll take two compulsory modules including your Professional project, then select 90 credits of optional modules.